 The composer comes with a full range of built-in formatting options and controls, including rich text, tables, hyperlinks, emojis, and attachments.

 When you pick a channel, the composer controls change to match the channel you're using.
 For example, a social messaging channel may not support tables or rich text formatting, but the email channel does.

 Scrolling through a conversation

 You can also use the scroll bar on the right side of the ticket to scroll up or down through previous responses without losing sight of the reply you're composing.
 Separated scrolling is useful if you're working on a long ticket with a lot of details.

 You can also click Jump to the latest message to find the most-recent replies.

 To prevent unexpected results, when you are actively working in a live chat or messaging conversation, Zendesk doesn't recommend changing the ticket requester.

 Asian language support

-If your agents work with a lot of Asian language messages, consider enabling a composer fix when you enable the agent workspace.
-For more information, see Resolving issues with the composer.
+If your agents work with a lot of Asian language messages, consider enabling an Asian language fix when you enable the agent workspace.
+For more information, see Enabling Asian language support.